ccapndave/ember.hx/README.md

 3. When you make a function into a computed property using @:property, you are actually changing the function into a property within the generated Javascript.
 Therefore you cannot access it from another class using, for example, `Todos.todoController.remaining()` as this will generate a `Property 'remaining' of object is not a function`.
 As a workaround for this access the property using `Todos.todoController.get("remaining")`.
 It is not necessary to use Ember's `get` and `set` methods for normal properties, and you can use computed properties normally in template bindings: `Items remaining: {{Todos.todoController.remaining}}`.

 ## Contributing

+Ember.hx currently includes only a small subset of available Ember classes, functions and properties (basically enough to make a working Todo example, plus the StateMachine).
+However, if you look at the code in the `ember` package you will see that it is extremely easy to include new features so as you use Ember.hx please add what you need and make pull requests back to the main repository.

+When adding a new property or method please copy and paste the documentation from the matching Ember.js source code so that it gets shown in code completion.